-- Level-of-Effort Worksheet (discussed in Part III) - Maybe found on the DOE SBIR/STTR Programs web site at http://www.science.energy.gov/sbir/funding-opportunities/application-resources/.
+Level-of-Effort Worksheet (discussed in Part III) maybe found on the DOE SBIR/STTR Programs web site at http://science.energy.gov/sbir/applicant-and-awardee-resources/.

-e) RESEARCH AND RELATED Senior/Key Person: [MANDATORY]
+j.
+RESEARCH AND RELATED Senior/Key Person: [MANDATORY]

 Complete this form before the Budget form to populate data on the Budget form.
 Principal Investigator and other Key Personnel - The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
 Only one PI is acceptable per project.
 The PI does not need to be a U.S, citizen; however, all work must be performed in the United States.
 See "Restrictions on the Principal Investigator" in Part III E, Other Eligibility Requirements.